-The Company's Coatings segment, which represented approximately 7% of the Company's net sales for the first quarter of 2006, contains products that provide temporary and permanent coatings for metal and concrete products and chemical milling maskants.
-Net sales for this segment were up \$1.5 million, or 25%, for the first quarter of 2006 compared with the prior year period primarily due to higher chemical milling maskant sales to the aerospace industry with a recent increase in aircraft build rates.
-This segment's operating income was up \$0.5 million consistent with the noted volume increases.
+The Company's Coatings segment, which represented approximately 7% of the Company's net sales for the third quarter of 2006, contains products that provide temporary and permanent coatings for metal and concrete products and chemical milling maskants.
+Net sales for this segment were up \$1.5 million, or 21%, for the third quarter of 2006 compared to the third quarter of 2005.
+The increase in net sales was the result of increased demand for both coatings and chemical milling maskants to the aerospace industry.
+This segment's operating income was up \$0.2 million consistent with the noted volume increases.